 Organize Your Data: Distribution Style and Sort Key

 One design feature that makes Amazon Redshift so powerful is that it distributes your data across nodes, which allows for parallel processing that can greatly speed up a query.
 But to get the most out of this feature, your data needs to be properly distributed.
 If your data is skewed, some nodes will have to work more than others - and your query is only as fast as the slowest node.
-Amazon Redshift provides several resources to help you select the best distribution styles (here and here).
+Amazon Redshift provides several resources to help you select the best distribution styles.
+You can either refer to their general instruction or a detailed guideline).

 While distribution style refers to how data is organized across nodes, sort keys define how the data is organized within each node.
 If your query only needs a subset of data that is defined by a column that is in sorted order, Amazon Redshift can hone in on just that block of data for your query instead of scanning the entire table for the records it needs.
 Learn more about selecting sort keys in this tutorial.